 - Use a string to tie to the tip at the center,

 - Place it across the jar to keep the wick straight

 - Tape the string to the outside of the jar

 - Place the unmelted wax in the jar back in the water bath until you run out of wax or out of empty candle jars (you can always re-melt it again later)

 - Let the candles cool, and you’re all set!

 CAUTION: Please please please, be VERY careful with handling things in this how-to, they get very hot.
 The water is clearly boiling, the glass heats up and can burn you, and clearly the wax is HOT HOT HOT.
 Just please use common sense and handle things with care.
 Good luck and happy upcycling!

 NOTE: The links to the products in this post and others are the ones I personally ordered and used, and are my favorite.
-You are of course, welcome to purchase them from another source, or try a different brand, but please ensure you read some reviews first, and get quality, organic ingredients, for something you will be breathing in.
+You are of course, welcome to purchase them from any other source 🙂 these links may earn me a few cents if you do make the purchase using them.